Collagen: eat your way to younger skin

 “You can’t improve your body’s collagen by rubbing it on your skin,” says Libby Babet, trainer and co-founder of Chief healthy snack foods.
 “It’s like rubbing protein powder on your muscles and hoping they’ll get bigger.”

-“There are a lot of new studies that show consuming collagen supplements or collagen-rich foods can help increase your body’s collagen levels,” she says.
-“In other words, feeding your body the information that collagen contains allows it to create more collagen.”
+“There are a lot of new studies that show consuming supplements or collagen-rich foods can help increase your body’s levels,” she says.
+“In other words, feeding your body the information that collagen contains allows it to create more.”

-To make collagen, your body needs amino acids – the nutrients you get from eating protein-rich foods like beef, chicken, fish, beans, eggs and dairy products.
+To make collagen, your body needs amino acids.
+These are the nutrients you get from eating protein-rich foods like beef, chicken, fish, beans, eggs and dairy products.

 “The process also requires vitamin C, zinc and copper,” Babet explains.
 “You can get vitamin C by eating things like citrus fruits, tomatoes, broccoli and greens.
 You can get the minerals by eating meats, shellfish, nuts, whole grains and beans.”